espocrm/documentation/administration/server-configuration.md

 #Server Configuration

-EspoCRM can be installed on the Apache, Nginx, or IIS server with support PHP version 5.4 or greater and MySQL version 5.1 or greater.
+EspoCRM can be installed on the Apache ([instructions](apache-server-configuration.md)), Nginx ([instructions](nginx-server-configuration.md)), or IIS server with support PHP version 5.4 or greater and MySQL version 5.1 or greater.

 ##Configuration Recommendations for EspoCRM

-###PHP requirements
+###PHP Requirements

 EspoCRM requires PHP 5.4 or greater, with the following extensions enabled: